bitburner-official/bitburner-src/markdown/bitburner.ns.prompt.md

 Promise&lt;boolean \| string&gt;

 Return value depends on the player action and `options.type`<!-- -->.
-If `options.type` is "boolean" or `undefined`<!-- -->, the return value is `true` if the player clicks Yes, and `false` if they click "No" or cancels the dialogue box.
-If the `options.type` is "text" or "select", the return value is the one selected or entered by the player, or `""` if they cancel the dialogue box.
+If `options.type` is "boolean" or `undefined`<!-- -->, the return value is `true` if the player clicks Yes, and `false` if they click "No" or cancel the prompt.
+If the `options.type` is "text" or "select", the return value is the one selected or entered by the player, or `""` if they cancel the prompt.

 ## Remarks